michaeljdeeb/old-bootstrap-website/_includes/resume.markdown

 **Senasys: Altoona, WI**

 - Solved issues of data liberation from iOS 4 and iOS 5 devices.
-- Learned iOS development independently.
+- Learned Objective-C for iOS development independently.
 - Developed a stress testing application for MFi hardware.
 - Worked in a group of three to create solutions to iOS limitations.
 - Aided in creating UI layouts that are familiar to smartphone users.